 - Reduce the activities’ impact on the environment

 - Improve productivity

-- Have a responsible approach towards sustainable development;
+- Adopt a responsible approach centred on the sustainable development

-However, to achieve these objectives, it is necessary to have the appropriate management tools.
-Today, new technologies could provide real solutions to the EHS challenges of the construction industry through the use of smartphones and digital tablets on construction sites.
+To achieve these objectives, it may be useful to have appropriate management tools.
+Nowadays, new technologies can provide real answers to the EHS challenges of the construction industry.

-The importance of the digital transformation of the Construction Industry
+The importance of digital transformation of the construction industry

-But in practice, what are the benefits of digitizing the EHS system for construction companies?
+So, what are the benefits of digitising the EHS system in construction companies?

 - Improve field monitoring:

-It is important to underline that digital transformation represents above all a fountain of opportunities in terms of performance, effectiveness and efficiency for companies.
-Since the construction industry is still lagging behind in terms of digital transformation, it is important for construction companies to become aware of the solutions that digitization can offer them regarding the challenges related to the business.
+It is important to emphasise that digital transformation represents a source of opportunities in terms of performance, effectiveness, efficiency and innovation.
+The construction industry is still a step behind in terms of digital transformation.
+However, construction companies are starting to realise the importance of the solutions and innovation that a digital transformation can offer.